-3.1 Finite State Machines
+A. Finite State Machines

-A (deterministic) finite state machine $\mathcal M$ is defined by a 6-tuple where
+A (deterministic) finite state machine \mathcal{M} is defined by a 6-tuple where

-$$\mathcal{M} = (I, O, S, \delta, \gamma, S^{o})$$
+$$\mathcal{M} = (I, O, S, \delta, \gamma, S^o)$$

-I is the set of inputs O is the set of outputs S is the set of states $\delta:I\times S\to S$ is the state transition function $\gamma:I\times S\to O$ is the output mapping function S^o is the initial state
+I is the set of inputs,

+O is the set of outputs,

+S is the set of states,

+$\delta: I \times S \to S$ is the state transition function,

+$\gamma: I \times S \to O$ is the output mapping function,

+S^o is the initial state.

 For a FSM that encodes a control strategy, the states are fixed conditions of the system under control, the inputs are measurements of the physical environment, the outputs are commands to the system, and δ defines the next system states based on the current input and the current state.
-We will illustrate in Section 4 how a control strategy is completely described by a FSM.
-We will also show how its safety can be verified.
+We illustrate in Section IV how a control strategy is completely described by a FSM.
+We also show how its safety can be verified.

-As a side comment, our method requires a data structure that satisfies two criteria: (1) it completely encodes all aspects of the control strategy, and (2) it is compatible with existing model checkers.
+As a side comment, our method requires a data structure that satisfies two criteria: 1) it completely encodes all aspects of the control strategy, and 2) it is compatible with existing model checkers.
 We have chosen a FSM as the data structure.
-It is true that FSMs can be converted to logic circuits-but that does not mean we are solving a logic synthesis problem.
+It is true that FSMs can be converted to logic circuits, but that does not mean we are solving a logic synthesis problem.
 We are not designing a digital circuit.
 We are trying to evolve a control strategy.
 In principle our method can use any data structure so long as it satisfies the above two criteria.

-3.2 Evolutionary Algorithms
+B. Evolutionary Algorithms

-Evolutionary algorithms (EAs) are a class of search, learning, and optimization methods based on analogies to Darwin's theory of natural selection.
-The genetic algorithm (GA) [5, 6] is the most widely known form of EA and they have been applied to a number of scientific and technical problems.
-Fogel, et al. [7] independently developed an evolutionary algorithm called evolutionary programming (EP) that evolves finite state machines to induce sequential patterns and make predictions.
-Still another EA called an evolutionary strategy (ES) was independently developed by Rechenberg [8].
-All EAs share the same basic organization:

-iterations of competitive selection and random variation.
+EAs are a class of search, learning, and optimization methods based on analogies to Darwin's theory of natural selection.
+The genetic algorithm (GA) [7, 8] is the most widely known form of EA and they have been applied to a number of scientific and technical problems.
+Fogel et al. [9] independently developed an EA called evolutionary programming (EP) that evolves FSMs to induce sequential patterns and make predictions.
+Still another EA called an evolutionary strategy (ES) was independently developed by Rechenberg [10].
+All EAs share the same basic organization: iterations of competitive selection and random variation.
 Unlike traditional methods, every EA processes a population of potential solutions in parallel rather than just a single solution.
-However, it has been shown that no one type of EA-or for that matter any other kind of non-EA algorithm-performs optimally over all problem classes [9].
+However, it has been shown that no one type of EA-or for that matter any other kind of non-EA algorithm-performs optimally over all problem classes [11].

-The GA is arguably the most widely known EA, and it is almost exclusively used by the evolvable hardware community (e.g, see [10]).
+The GA is arguably the most widely known EA, and it is almost exclusively used by the evolvable hardware community (e.g., see [12]).
 However, we have decided not to use a GA but to instead adopt a variant of the EP algorithm.
-The most compelling reason for not using GAs is they are not well suited for evolving structures-which is precisely what we want our EA to do!
-(See [11] for a discussion on generating structures with GAs.)
-Conversely, EP is ideally suited for such applications.
-In fact, its very first application was designing FSMs [7].
-It is for these reasons we have decided to use an EA similar to an EP to evolve our FSM structure.
-Our EA differs from the pure EP in two ways: tournament selection is not used to rank the entire population, and adaptive mutation strengths are not used.
-Our EA is described in Figure 2.
+The most compelling reason for not using GAs is that they are not well suited for evolving structures-which is precisely what we want our EA to do!
+(See [13] for a discussion on generating structures with GAs.)

-- 1. randomly create an initial population of μ FSMs - 2. evaluate all FSMs (see Section 4.2) - 3. create μ new FSMs by repeating the following two steps: - (i) conduct a binary tournament to select a parent FSM from the current population - (ii) randomly mutate the parent FSM to create a new offspring FSM - 4. evaluate the combined population of μ parent FSMs and μ offspring FSMs. rank them according to fitness. - 5. save the μ best ranked FSMs and discard the others. - 6. exit if termination criteria is met. otherwise, go to step 3.
+- 1. randomly create an initial population of μ FSMs - 2. evaluate all FSMs (see Section IV(B)) - 3. create μ new FSMs by repeating the following two steps: - (i) conduct a binary tournament to select a parent FSM from the current population - $\left(ii\right)$ randomly mutate the parent FSM to create a new offspring FSM - 4. evaluate the combined population of μ parent FSMs and μ offspring FSMs. rank them according to fitness. - 5. save the μ best ranked FSMs and discard the others. - 6. exit if termination criteria is met. otherwise, go to step 3.